unclejimbo/mvcnn-caffe/modelnet40v2/README.md

 4. Use create_label_name.py to create a text file assigning label and name.
 5. Use create_data_text.py to create the text files containing image names for training, validation and testing.
 6. Use create_leveldb.sh to convert images into leveldb files.
+7. Use compute_image_mean in caffe tools to compute the mean of training images.
-7. Go ahead and train a network.
+8. Go ahead and train a network.